Herbert M. Shelton: Career

 Shelton attended Bernarr Macfadden's College of Physcultopathy in Chicago and interned at Crane's Sanatorium in Elmhurst, Illinois.
 He also attended Lindlahr College of Natural Therapeutics for post-graduate work and served at Lindlahr's and Sahler's Sanatoriums.
 Shelton later continued post-graduate work at Peerless College of Chiropractic in Illinois and served an internship at Crandall Health School in Pennsylvania.

 In 1921, he married Ida Pape, studied at the American School of Chiropractic, and graduated from the American School of Naturopathy with a Doctor of Naturopathic Medicine.
 Shelton claimed that cooking food denatures it, and that a healthy body has the ability to restore itself from illness without medical intervention.
 Although heavily criticized by his contemporaries for advocating fasting over medical treatment, Shelton's work served as an early influence for the raw food movement.

 In 1922, Shelton self-published his first book, Fundamentals of Nature Cure.
 Seeing importance in the Hygienic Movement (influenced by Isaac Jennings and Sylvester Graham), he changed the title of this first book to An Introduction to Natural Hygiene.
-From 1934–1941, Shelton authored a seven-volume work The Hygienic System.
+From 1934 to 1941, Shelton authored a seven-volume work The Hygienic System.

 In 1939, Shelton published The Hygienic Review magazine which ran for four decades.
 In 1948, he founded the American Natural Hygiene Society which was renamed the National Health Association in 1998.